 Piñata Alcohol Inks by Jacquard come in a smaller range of 19 colors which includes black, white, silver and gold.
 I have found that Piñata inks are much more intensely colored and require much less ink to color the clay.
 On the other hand, they also seem to be more sticky and don’t dry as readily.
 Piñata inks are commonly available in your craft store in an “exciter pack” which has 6 colors, extender, and clean-up solution.

 As alcohol inks are merely a dye which is dissolved in alcohol, there are people who make their own.
 I have read of combining Rit clothing dye with regular drugstore Isopropyl Alcohol to produce an ink that rivals the commercially available products.
-I’ve not tried this, but I did check out the price of Rit dye.
-Unless you’re going through large quantities of alcohol ink or already have the Rit dye on hand, it’s more cost effective to buy the commercially packaged alcohol inks.
+While this is a decent solution for use on paper, it will not work on polymer clay.
+Clothing dyes are not the right type of dye to stain polymer clay.
+The colors will wash right off the clay.

 Another fantastic source of alcohol inks are the alcohol ink marker refils.
 Copic and Spectrum Noir are both good ones to try.
 You usually have to order the refils by mail order as they’re not usually found in your local store.
 But it does increase the color range that you can choose from.
 Keep in mind that with markers, lighter colors are just more dilute, so for our purpose with polymer clay they would just be duplicated, less concentrated colors.